RanisMinsafin/SensorService/README.md

 REST API Service for Sensor Data Reception
 ====================================================

 This project represents a REST API service that receives data from a "sensor".
-The service is implemented using the Spring REST Framework.
+The service is implemented using the Spring Framework.

 Project Structure
 -----------------